What is Baseline Assessment?

 How to set a Baseline Assessment from the Teacher Dashboard

-4. OR, select the student's name down the left hand side and scroll down to the bottom of the page and click Start new baseline assessment for X to start a baseline assessment for just that student
+OR, select the student's name down the left hand side and scroll down to the bottom of the page and click Set Baseline to start a baseline assessment for just that student

 If you wish to set a baseline assessment for a different programme, be sure to toggle to corresponding subject icon at the top: